 Keep Separate Applications Separate

 Applicants submitting forms at the same time often want to mail the applications together.
 For example, a husband and wife that are naturalizing at the same time may want to submit the applications together.
 Or, a family of permanent residents may want to mail their green card renewal applications together.
-Unfortunately by comingling the applications, it creates an opportunity to mix up paperwork, lose items and create a delay.
+Unfortunately by comingling the applications, it creates another opportunity to mix up paperwork, lose items and create a delay.

 If there is a notable reason to process the applications together, USCIS may do so at its discretion.
 For example, the couple naturalizing may want to attend the same Oath Ceremony together so that they can become U.S. citizens together.
 In this case, each applicant should include a cover letter for the N-400 application that requests that he/she be able to attend the same Oath Ceremony.
 USCIS will grant this request at its discretion.
+If mailing the applications together, make sure they are clearly separated as two individual application packages.

 Place Your Payment on Top